-Figure 1 Cutaway view of the ITER coils and plasma filaments modeled as secondary excitations with a 20 degree model of VV and Diagnostic EPP (cyclic symmetry)
+Figure 1 Cutaway view of the ITER coils and plasma filaments with a 20 degree model of VV and Diagnostic EPP (cyclic symmetry)

-Figure 2 Vertical drawers and support rails (left) and Opera 3d model with the neighboring BSMs (right) of diagnostic equatorial port plug The model background fields are benchmarked against results from ANSYS EMAG and Maxwell with generally ~3% difference.
-Figure 2 presents the IO vertical drawer model with support rails and Opera 3d model including neighboring BSMs.
+Figure 2 Vertical drawers and support rails (left) and Opera 3d model with the neighboring BSMs (right) of diagnostic equatorial port plug The background fields are benchmarked against results from ANSYS EMAG and Maxwell with generally $\sim 3\%$ difference.
+Figure 2 presents the IO vertical drawer model with rails and Opera 3d model with neighboring BSMs.
 The upper neighboring BSM is not included here due to meshing difficulty.
+Results from models including the upper neighboring BSM show only $\sim 1\%$ difference in net moment on the full EPP structure.
+This is mainly because fields from sliced neighboring BSMs are small compared to background fields and fields from other eddy currents in VV, DFWs and DSMs.
 Table 1 presents the material conductivities used in the Opera 3d model.
-Table 1 Electrical conductivity of the diagnostic EPP structural components Conductivity (S/m) DFWs/DSMs $1.08 \times 10^6 (80\% \text{ SS})$ Bolts and Pads $1.35 \times 10^6 (SS)$ Rails and EPP Structure $1.35 \times 10^6 (SS)$ Vacuum Vessel $1.35 \times 10^6 (SS)$ III.
-Disruption Scenarios There are many ITER plasma disruption scenarios but the following cases listed in Table 2 are studied according to the IO requirements for CDR and PDR.
-As for potential category IV events, since we do not have detailed DINA simulation results, IO suggested two approaches 1) simply scale the EM loads for 26 ms disruption based on the loads from 36 ms disruption by a factor of 36/26=1.385; 2) to run Opera model for 26 ms disruption case by accelerating the plasma current decay to 26 ms. This will be performed in future work and presented at the FDR.
+Table 1 Electrical conductivity of the EPP structures Conductivity (S/m) DFWs/DSMs $1.08 \times 10^{6} (80\% \text{ SS})$ Bolts/Pads/Rails $1.35 \times 10^{6} (SS)$ VV and EPP Structure $1.35 \times 10^{6} (SS)$ III.
+Disruption Scenarios Disruption cases listed in Table 2 are studied following IO requirements for CDR and PDR.
 Table 2 Selected Disruption Scenarios VDE_UP_LIN36 VDE III (no VDE IV) Level C VDE_DW_LIN36 VDE III (no VDE IV) Level C MD_UP_LIN36 MD II (no MD III or MD IV) Level A MD_DW_LIN36 MD II (no MD III or MD IV) Level A

 Figure 3 Plasma current and position during major upward disruption with 36 ms linear decay.
 Figure 3 presents the total plasma current and its center position during major upward disruption with a 36 ms linear current decay, which is the most important disruption case that gives the largest radial moment.
 IV.
-Eddy Current Distribution The eddy current distribution and resultant EM loads are summarized below for the four disruption cases listed in Table 2.
-Major disruption produces the largest radial force and radial moment on DFWs and the vertical drawers, but other disruptions may produce larger minority loads such as the vertical forces and vertical moments.
-Figure 4 presents the EPP eddy current distribution at the end of the major upward disruption with a 36 ms linear decay of plasma current.
+Eddy Current Distribution Figure 4 presents the EPP eddy current distribution at the end of the major upward disruption with a 36 ms linear decay of plasma current.
 The primary eddy current loops are 1) one big horizontal loop in the front part of each DFW/DSM, and front half of each vertical drawer 2) two big current loops on top and bottom of the EPP structure (not shown).
 The potential voltage of current loop on each drawer is estimated to be less than 25 V and the total current flowing in each eddy loop is over 100 kA.
+The net current induced on the VV is slightly less than the 15 MA plasma current mainly due to the conductive heat loss of the VV.

-Figure 4 Eddy current distribution in DFWs and DSMs during MD_UP_LIN36.
+Figure 4 Eddy current in DFWs and DSMs during MD_UP_LIN36.